carolinamattsson/follow-the-money/README.md

 reach the account of the recipient and are not "followed" separately.
 It is, of course, entirely possible for providers to instead represent fees as separate transactions and it is possible to pre-process data into such a form using additional assumptions.
-This code does this only if the fees assessed on a recipient exceed the transaction amount, in which case this code withdraws a separate fee from the recipient's account immediately prior to processing the transaction in question.
+This code uses this approach if the fees assessed on a recipient exceed the transaction amount, which should be very rare if it happens at all.
+In such a case, this code withdraws a separate fee from the recipient's account immediately prior to processing the transaction in question.

 If the transaction file contains information on the balance of the accounts at the time of the transaction, you can tell the program to monitor these by putting